To Be Loved (Adele song): Critical reception

 "To Be Loved" received rave reviews from music critics.
-Pitchfork's Gio Santiago named the song an "off-the-cuff masterpiece" and thought Adele reached new levels of vulnerability with it.
+Pitchfork's Gio Santiago designated it as "Best New Track" and named the song an "off-the-cuff masterpiece" and thought Adele reached new levels of vulnerability with it.
 He likened it to an 11 o'clock number and stated that it placed determinedly among a collection of heartbreak songs.
-Cat Sposato of NPR wrote that "To Be Loved" was Adele at her prime vocally, and believed she delivered her final vocals on it with extenuating passion that might be strong enough to cure her bygone lesions.
+Cat Sposato of NPR wrote that "To Be Loved" was Adele at her prime vocally and believed she delivered her final vocals on it with extenuating passion that might be strong enough to cure her bygone lesions.
 Writing for The Observer, Kitty Empire named the song 30's defining track as well as "the Burj Khalifa of piano ballads".
 Jason Lipshutz of Billboard deemed it the most dexterous moment of the album and the "most mesmerizing powerhouse vocal performance" of Adele's career.
 Critics compared Adele's vocal performance on "To Be Loved" to Whitney Houston.
-Writing for Clash, Robin Murray thought her prolonged and dulcet vocal lines drew full strength from her throat, and further compared them to vocalised pirouettes performed by Houston during her prime.
+Writing for Clash, Robin Murray thought her prolonged and dulcet vocal lines drew full strength from her throat and further compared them to vocalised pirouettes performed by Houston during her prime.

-McCormick described "To Be Loved" as an eye-catching ballad, and opined that its final vocals were almost flabbergasting to hear, the crude emotion achieving something "beyond musical finesse".
+McCormick described "To Be Loved" as an eye-catching ballad and opined that its final vocals were almost flabbergasting to hear, the crude emotion achieving something "beyond musical finesse".
 Sanchez thought Adele was at her pinnacle on the song, her "raw, powerhouse performance" likely to induce an impulse to applaud from the listener.
-Pitchfork's Jillian Mapes opined that it will go down in history, and saw her do what she is best at, "creat[ing] a world of feeling out of little more than her voice and then tak[ing] you to the brink".
+Pitchfork's Jillian Mapes opined that it will go down in history and saw her do what she is best at: "creat[ing] a world of feeling out of little more than her voice and then tak[ing] you to the brink".
 Kyle Mullin of Exclaim! thought the wounded piano and high notes of "To Be Loved" shared the chill-inducing quality of "Someone like You" (2011).
-Writing for the Los Angeles Times, Mikael Wood described the vocals in the song's climax as "a howl of pain", and deemed it so remarkable "everybody in Los Angeles didn't stop on the day she recorded it and wonder what they just heard".
+Writing for the Los Angeles Times, Mikael Wood described the vocals in the song's climax as "a howl of pain", and deemed it remarkable that "everybody in Los Angeles didn't stop on the day she recorded it and wonder what they just heard".